Project Aorangi in the Wairarapa is a combined pest control operation aimed at controlling bovine TB and supported by conservationists and hunters.

 Register your cattle or deer now with TBfree New Zealand

-TBfree New Zealand has completed the Lockett Range aerial possum control operation in Golden Bay to protect cattle and deer herds from bovine tuberculosis (TB).
+TBfree New Zealand has completed the Baton-Arthur aerial possum control operation in Tasman to protect cattle and deer herds from bovine tuberculosis (TB).

 All cattle (except bobby calves moving direct to slaughter) and deer which are being moved must have a signed and completed TB declaration provided on the industry standard Animal Status Declaration (ASD) form.